 Here is the deal, If you are a person that is constantly seeking the will of God for your life, then your desires will begin to match God’s desires.
 To seek the will of God is to ask God what He would want you to do.
 Decisions concerning your family, job, personal life can be part of that list.
 Therefore, when you begin to plan, your plans will please the Lord as they will be according to the will of God.

 For example, a person who loves to play music, who realizes that God has given them talent and desires is to please him with that talent.
-They may sit down to write a song, but they do not necessarily ask God for the words (I realize that some people do not all) rather the words come from the heart.
+They may sit down to write a song, but they do not necessarily ask God for the words (I realize that some people do) rather the words come from the heart.
 At this point, the Artist knows what their heart feels.
-If the lyrics to the song are in sync with the scriptures, you know the heart in sync with God’s will.
+If the lyrics to the song are in sync with the scriptures, you know the heart is in sync with God’s will.
 When

 Commit thy works unto the LORD, and thy thoughts shall be established.

 If you commit your entire life and work to the Lord, your thoughts will be established.
-Will be established to what exactly?
+They will be established to what exactly?
 Your thoughts will be established to the will of God.
 You see, Once your thoughts are established, then your heart will be established.
 God will honor your plans and works, even if you didn’t consult with Him first.